knight-lang/knight-lang/specs.md

 - **boolean**: In boolean contexts, null becomes `false`.
 - **list**: In list contexts, null becomes an empty list.

 ## List
 Lists are the only container type defined in Knight.
 Like most runtime languages, lists in Knight are heterogeneous—that is, the same list must be able to hold multiple values (e.g. both an integer and a string).
 Additionally, like strings, lists and entirely immutable: All operations that would normally modify a list in other languages simply returns a new list in Knight.
-Lastly, lists are ordered.
+Lastly, lists are ordered (e.g. `[list` should always give you the same element for nonempty lists).

-Note that, while fairly uncommon in practice, it is **undefined behaviour** for Knight programs to attempt to create lists with a length larger than [the maximum value for integers](#integer-bounds).
+While rare in practice, it is **undefined behaviour** for Knight programs to attempt to create lists with a length larger than [the maximum value for integers](#integer-bounds).
 (Thus, `LENGTH list` will always have a well-defined result.)

 ### Contexts {#list-contexts}
 (See [here](#contexts) for more details on contexts.)